 Health Consumers

 Evidence you can trust.
-In a language you understand.
+In a language you can understand.

-Over the past few decades, hundreds of research studies have explored the use of cognitive-oriented interventions in older adult populations.
+Over the past few decades, hundreds of research studies have explored the use of cognition-oriented treatments in older adult populations.
 CogTale is here to help you navigate the research.

 Cognitive interventions are interventions that focus on how we think.
 The goal is to improve our brain’s performance when we do something, like making decisions, learning, or trying to remember a detail.